Updated: The Lake at Fforest Fields

 Update 1st December 2024:

-By the end of the summer 2024 we were getting very few reports of swimmers itch, and the temperature drop between September and December appears to have cleared the lake.
+By the end of the summer 2024 we were getting very few reports of duck mite, and the temperature drop between September and December appears to have cleared the lake.
 We believe that we cut our weeds too late in the early spring in 2024, and that led to the displacement of the snails and the issues that followed.
 Lesson learned.
 The lake is a natural freshwater environment, fed by a stream and we will keep a vigilant eye on the health of the ecosystem as we come out of winter and into the spring.
 We are doing various works this winter to improve the flow of the water and health of the lake.

 We will keep our visitors informed, but don't foresee the same issues again in 2025.
 Please see the suggested precautions below.